emqx/blog/en/202110/mqtt-broker-clustering-part-3-challenges-and-solutions-of-emqx-horizontal-scalability.md

 - Horizontal scalability
 - It enables cluster autoscaling

 Since replicant nodes don't participate in writes, transaction latency doesn't suffer when more replicants are added to the cluster.
-This allows to create larger EMQ X clusters.
+This allows to create larger EMQX clusters.

 Also, replicant nodes are designed to be ephemeral.
 Adding or removing them won't change the data redundancy, so they can be placed in an autoscaling group, thus enabling better DevOps practices.

-In the next post, we will discuss in more detail how to configure EMQ X to make full use of Mria.
+In the next post, we will discuss in more detail how to configure EMQX to make full use of Mria.

 ## Other articles in this series